 – Day of surgery: You will have received a phone call or text reminding you what time to bring your pet in for surgery, and any fasting instructions.

 - When you arrive, we will confirm your pet’s weight and make sure you do not have any additional questions.
 If known ahead of time, we will set a time for you to pick up your pet.
-You are welcome to stay in our waiting room while your pet has surgery, although most people elect to leave their pet as they may need to be with us for up to 6 hours.

 - In the presurgical preparation area, your pet will have all of his or her vitals checked, as well as a presurgical physical exam by the surgeon.
 We will call you at that time if the doctor or you have any questions or concerns.